StijnOrg/tf-module-example/README.md

 # humanitec-storage-account-base
-Humanitec Azure Storage Account Terraform module
+Terraform module used by Humanitec to provision an Azure Storage Account and Blob Container